Ayahuasca: Interactions

+Pharmacology

+Pharmacodynamics

 Most psychological effects can be accredited to the influx of serotonin caused by the psychoactive combination of DMT with beta-carbolines.
 Serotonin stimulates a group of G-protein coupled receptors known as 5-HT receptors.
 Specifically, stimulation of the 5-HT2A receptor type is correlated with hallucinogenic effects.

-Potential therapeutic effects

-There are potential antidepressant and anxiolytic effects of ayahuasca.

-Ayahuasca has also been studied for the treatment of addictions and shown to be effective, with lower Addiction Severity Index scores seen in users of ayahuasca compared to controls.
-Ayahuasca users have also been seen to consume less alcohol.

-Pharmacology

 Dimethyltryptamine

 Dimethyltryptamine (DMT) is a naturally occurring, serotonergic hallucinogen found in plants and mammals, classified as a DEA Schedule I substance with no accepted medical use, and under investigation for clinical applications.

 Ayahuasca's psychoactive effects stem mainly from DMT, made orally active by MAOIs in the B. caapi vine, and its activation of serotonin receptors, particularly 5-HT2A, with additional contributions from harmine and harmaline.

 Harmala alkaloids

 While many studies focus on DMT and serotonin agonists, recent research and traditional use highlight the central role of the B. caapi vine and its β-carbolines in ayahuasca, noting their potential psychotropic effects through serotonin and benzodiazepine receptor interactions.

 Harmala alkaloids like harmaline and harmine are believed to cause hallucinations, vomiting, confusion, and ataxia through central nervous system stimulation and 5-HT receptor binding, similar to DMT.